Login or Register to make a submission.

 References

-In addition, please note that along with the transliteration, the translation of the source name into English is given.
-If an article in a scientific journal or material in a collection was used in the work, then the translation is given to both the article and the journal/collection from where it was taken in [square brackets].
-In this case, the title of the journal or collection of articles is highlighted in italics.
+Furthermore, please note that alongside the transliteration, an English translation of the source title must be provided.
+If the work cites an article from a scientific journal or a contribution in a collected volume, the translation should be provided for both the article title and the journal/collection title.
+The translation should be placed in [square brackets].
+In this case, the journal or collection title is italicized, not the article title.

 2) Examples of preparing bibliographical list and list of archive materials: